fidelity/jurity/docsrc/about_fairness.rst

 Below, see the mathematical definition for each of the fairness metrics in the library.

-Average odds
+Average Odds
 ^^^^^^^^^^^^
-Average odds denotes the average of difference in FPR and TPR for group 1 and group 2.
+Average Odds denotes the average of difference in FPR and TPR for group 1 and group 2.

 .. math::
     \frac{1}{2} [(FPR_{D = \text{group 1}} - FPR_{D =